"Grant me serenity to accept the people I cannot change, courage to change the one I can, and the wisdom to know it’s me." unknown

-The first session is 90 minutes and tends to be one of the most difficult because we are meeting for the first time, and if you struggle with anxiety it can feel like an extra dose.
-This session is an in-depth gathering of your history and personal goals, so I'm inclined to ask a bundle of questions and take more notes than usual.
+The first few sessions tend to be the most difficult because we are meeting for the first time, and if you struggle with anxiety it can feel like an extra dose.
+This session is about history gathering and exploration, so I'm inclined to ask a bundle of questions and take more notes than usual.
 If you are comfortable, we will explore all aspects of your life so I can get a well-rounded picture of you.

-It's expected that you bring the completed intake documents, so not to waste your session with paperwork.
+It's expected that you complete online intake documents which I'll review on my own time.
 We also review office policies, confidentiality, privileged communication, therapy guidelines, and expectations - questions and honesty are always welcomed.

-This is also a time for you to check-in with your gut and ask, "Is this therapist right for me, will she be able to help me, and do I feel comfortable, and safe with her?"
+This is also a time for you to check-in with your gut and ask, "Is this therapist right for me, will she be able to help me, and do I feel comfortable and safe with her?"
 If your gut says (no), I will be happy to recommend referrals since the goal is to heal and you might struggle if the relationship feels like oil and water.
-Also note, if your gut generally has issues with commitment or attaching to others then I highly recommend sharing this during our session together.
+Also note, if your gut generally has issues with commitment and safety then I highly recommend sharing this during our session together.

-For many reasons, you might feel emotional during the first few sessions.
-This can happen when you feel vulnerable and disclose painful, personal information that may have never escaped your lips until now.
-You may feel relieved during the first session as if you've laid down some bricks, however there are more bricks to unload!
-Some studies show it takes 9 sessions before people begin "to work" - you drive the pace so I'll go as fast as you are ready!
+For many reasons, you might feel emotional during our sessions together; this is quite normal.
+You might feel relieved during the first session as if you've laid down some bricks, however, there are more bricks to unload and organize!
+Some studies show it takes 9 sessions before people begin "to work" - you drive the pace so I'll go as fast as you are ready, willing, and able!

 I'm afraid to disclose personal information . . .